Spinal Cord Compression, SVC Syndrome, Increased ICP, and Obstructions

 Malignant Obstructions

-Teach patients with metastatic disease to report new back pain, weakness, falls, numbness, urinary retention, bowel incontinence, facial swelling, severe headache, seizure, jaundice with fever, persistent vomiting, or inability to pass stool or gas.
-For nurses, the safest pattern is to link symptom plus cancer history plus functional change and escalate early.
-Structural emergencies reward speed, not watchful waiting.
+Teach patients with metastatic disease and their caregivers to report new back pain, weakness, falls, numbness, urinary retention, bowel incontinence, facial swelling, severe headache, seizure, jaundice with fever, persistent vomiting, or inability to pass stool or gas.
+The safest nursing pattern is symptom plus cancer history plus functional change equals early escalation.

 Test Your Knowledge

-A patient with metastatic breast cancer reports new severe back pain and urinary retention.
+A patient with metastatic prostate cancer reports new severe mid-back pain and is unable to void.
 What should the nurse do first?

 A